Welcome

 Female Kinabalu (or Borneo) Birdwing – Troides andromache) Mountain Valley Resort, Kiau Gap, Sabah.
 Photo: Arthur Chung

-We are collaborating with Homestay operators in Kg Kiau, located at the foothills of Mt.
+We are also collaborating with Homestay operators in Kg Kiau, located at the foothills of Mt.
 Kinabalu, to cultivate the host plants essential for the caterpillars of the majestic Kinabalu Birdwing butterfly.
 This initiative aims to attract paying visitors who are eager to photograph these free-flying giants in their natural habitat, thereby creating a new and sustainable source of income for the community.

 Ongoing: Pyraloid Moths of Borneo